The Witten equation and its virtual fundamental cycle: Compactness

 Here the derivatives are taken with respect to the cylindrical coordinates $(s,\theta)$.

-\item Asymptotic behaviors: Without loss of generality, we assume that for $1\le i\le N_p$, the solutions $u_i$'s are sections of Ramond line bundles and for $N_p+1\le i\le N$, the solutions $u_i$'s are sections of Neveu-Schwarz line bundles.
-Then we have:
+\item Asymptotic behaviors: Without loss of generality, we assume that for $1\le i\le N_p$, the solutions $u_i$'s are sections of broad line bundles, and for $N_p+1\le i\le N$, the solutions $u_i$'s are sections of narrow line bundles.
+Then we have

 \begin{itemize}